theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 Until very recently, [Kotlin](https://kotlinlang.org/) was barely known within the larger programming community.
 The language, named after **Kotlin Island** near St. Petersburg in Russia, was created by [JetBrains](https://www.jetbrains.com/), the company behind popular products like **IntelliJ IDEA**, **PhpStorm** and **PyCharm**.
 It was officially released in 2011, and it runs on top of the **Java Virtual Machine** (similar to **Scala**).

-Kotlin got a really big boost when at the 2017 edition of [Google I/O](link), it was announced that the language had been given first-class support on the Android mobile platform (becoming only the third language to be accorded such status, after **Java** and **C++**).
+Kotlin got a really big boost when at the 2017 edition of **Google I/O**, it was [announced](https://techcrunch.com/2017/05/17/google-makes-kotlin-a-first-class-language-for-writing-android-apps/) that the language had been given first-class support on the Android mobile platform (becoming only the third language to be accorded such status, after **Java** and **C++**).
 The news was received with a lot of excitement by the Android developer community.
 As a result, interest in the language has skyrocketed over the last couple of months following the announcement.
-Additionally, this might be considered a strategic move by Google as it has been embroiled in a [legal tussle](link) with Oracle over the use of certain Java Classes for Android development.
+Additionally, this might be considered a strategic move by Google as it has been embroiled in a [legal tussle](http://www.reuters.com/article/us-oracle-google-lawsuit-idUSKCN0Q42MG20150730) with Oracle over the use of certain Java Classes for Android development.

 One of the stated goals of Kotlin is to be fully interoperable with Java and run just as fast as Java native code.